 A large part of what we do at Imply is help organizations build custom applications and visualizations on top of their data.
 While Druid is a powerful backend for powering applications, there are aspects of the development process that could definitely be easier.
-To enable people to better understand the power of Druid, we have open sourced two projects: Pivot and Plywood.
-In this post, we’ll cover the ideas behind Pivot, and in a future post, we’ll cover Plywood.
+To enable people to better understand the power of Druid, we have released Pivot, an exploration UI that makes the most of the power of the Druid database.

-Pivot is an open source UI designed to enable exploratory analytics on event data, and provides a way to perform OLAP operations using a friendly drag-and-drop UI.
-Pivot is built with the Plywood library, and also borrows some of its terminology.
+Pivot is an intuitive UI designed to enable exploratory analytics on event data, and provides a way to perform OLAP operations using a friendly drag-and-drop UI.
+Pivot is built with the open-source Plywood library, and also borrows some of its terminology.

 Why another visualization UI?